-Fundamental questions asked by humankind for thousands of years: Where does everything around us actually come from1?
+Fundamental questions asked by humankind for thousands of years: Where does everything around us actually come from?
 How is everything connected?
 Why is the world the way it is?
-And what role2 do we play in it?
+And what role do we play in it?

 Together with the Schauspiel Hannover ensemble, the Icelandic theatre makers Thorleifur Örn Arnarsson and Mikael Torfason transposed the Edda into the present day using powerful, diverse images.
 This work earned Thorleifur Örn Arnarsson the 2018 German Theatre Prize Der Faust in the “Best play director” category.
 Now, together with the Burgtheater ensemble, they are developing their production further for the Viennese audience – with a number of new texts and Scenes.

-Thorleifur Örn Arnarsson is the director of the Volksbühne in Berlin and is also directing the production of Peer Gynt at the Burgtheater in the 2019/20 Season.
+Thorleifur Örn Arnarsson is the director of the Volksbühne in Berlin.

 The Edda is a production from Schauspiel Hannover.